alexitx/stop-origin-migration/README.md

 5. Download the last known stable version 10.5.119.52718 of Origin from [here][origin-download-external] or [here][origin-download-local]

-    Make sure you download "OriginSetup" instead of "OriginSetupThin".
+    Make sure you download `OriginSetup`, also known as "full", instead of `OriginSetupThin`.
 The "full" setup is an offline installer that contains the whole application, while the "thin" setup is an online installer that downloads the application directly from EA during installation, which might result in installing newer, undesired version.

     For advanced users - the file `OriginSetup-10.5.119.52718.exe` should have the following SHA-256 hash:
     `ED6EE5174F697744AC7C5783FF9021DA603BBAC42AE9836CD468D432CADC9779`